jonocodes/markua-js/README.md

 #### Running

 Run the markua executable by running `./markua`, symlink it to somewhere like `usr/local/bin` for ease of use.

 You may try passing in stdin like to see the raw markua -> html conversion:

 `echo '# Heading 1' | ./markua`

-or you can run it against a directory (correctly organized to the markua standard, see [/data/test_book](https://github.com/markuadoc/markua-js/tree/master/data/test_book)) like this:
+or you can run it against a directory (correctly organized to the Markua standard, see [/data/test_book](https://github.com/markuadoc/markua-js/tree/master/data/test_book)) like this:

 `./markua /path/to/directory`